SimCY9099/bellabeat-project/README.md

 with the goal of uncovering meaningful insights and providing actionable recommendations.

 ## Project Contents:
-Bellabeat Dashboard.png: This file is a image of the Bellabeat dashboard created using Tableau.
-                         It showcases the interactive visualizations and insights derived from the data analysis.

 Bellabeat PowerPoint.pptx: This file is a PowerPoint presentation that summarizes the key findings and recommendations from the Bellabeat data analysis project.
                            It includes visualizations, explanations, and insights to communicate the results effectively.